Northland Christian School: Campuses

-Main Campus
+As of the fall of 2019, the elementary and secondary schools are located on the same campus with grades PreK 3-12th grade.
+The students take classes in 7-8 different buildings depending on grade level.

-The NCS campus has several buildings where classes are held which are referred to as Buildings 1-5.
-Building 6 is where the school cafeteria, gym, and the orchestra room is located.
-Building 7 is the elementary building, and Building 8 houses the administrative offices.
+Main campus

-The Northland Christian School Campus is located on Sylvanfield Avenue in close proximity to a major intersection of FM 1960 and Stuebner-Airline Road, and Bammel North Houston and Veterans Memorial (Continued from Stuebner Airline).
+The Northland Christian School Campus is located on Sylvanfield Avenue, close to a major intersection of FM 1960 and Stuebner-Airline Road, and Bammel North Houston and Veterans Memorial (continued from Stuebner Airline).